 As part of the development of the Board's work and operations, the Board assesses its operations and working methods regularly, at least once a year.
 An external party is used for the assessment at least once during the Board's three-year term of office.

-As in previous years, in 2021, the Board reviewed the financial reports and monitored the Group's financial situation, approved the most significant capital expenditure, monitored the progress of Group-level projects, and approved the interim reports, the half-year financial report and the financial statements before they were published.
+As in previous years, in 2022, the Board reviewed the financial reports and monitored the Group’s financial situation, approved the most significant capital expenditure, monitored the progress of Group-level projects, and approved the interim reports, the half-year financial report and the financial statements as well as the Report by the Board of Directors prior to their publication.
+A positive profit warning was issued on 25 April 2022 to announce the Board’s decision to cancel its previous profit guidance and issue a new one.